 Giving birth is one of the greatest joys in life.
 Unfortunately, this abundant amount of joy can become a parent’s worst nightmare due to a birth trauma.
 Each year, approximately 28,000 infants are born with a birth injury.

-A birth injury is referred to any damage or injury to an infant’s body occurring before, during, or slightly after birth.
+A birth injury is referred to as any damage or injury to an infant’s body occurring before, during or slightly after birth.
 A birth injury can range from mild to severe depending on the circumstances surrounding the injury.
 There are multiple causes of birth injury, including:

 - Delayed Birth – this is one of the leading causes of a birth injury; labors lasting longer than 18 hours are defined as difficult labors and cause fetal distress.

 - Oxygen Deprivation – this can be caused from external forces (kinked or prolapsed umbilical cord) or from internal forces (low birth weight, underdeveloped lungs) and is one of the most common causes of severe birth injuries.